dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 **Walls:** Dark patterns that manipulate.
 Systems that obscure their workings.
 Tools that create dependency.
 Corporate AI designed to extract—your attention, your data, your agency.

-**Ladders:** Tools that reveal their reasoning.
+**Ladders:** Tools that reveal their reasoning through [glass box](/definitions/glass-box) approaches.
 Systems that teach while they assist.
-Bridges that connect different ways of understanding.
+Ladders with clear rungs connecting different ways of understanding.
 AI that extends human agency rather than replacing it.

 The choice seems obvious.
 But look around.
 How many AI tools actually empower versus extract?